goodeggs/amqp-eventemitter/README.md

 ## Notes

-- **Each** instance of `AmqpEventEmitter` receives each emitted event.
+- **Each instance of `AmqpEventEmitter` receives each emitted event.**
 - You can immediately emit events without waiting for AMQP connection.
-- `amqp-eventemitter.ready` is emitted when connection is actually made.
+- `amqp-eventemitter.ready` is emitted when connection is actually made, exchange created and queue bound.

 ## License